faraui/markov/README.md

 **-c**, **\--count**

-> Display the number of applied substituion rules once the execution is
+> Display the total number of applied substituion rules once their
-> complete.
+> execution is complete.

 **-v**, **\--verbose**